September 29 - 30, 2025 | New York

 Holland & Knight

-Prior to joining Holland & Knight, Mr. Christmas was a corporate partner at international law firms based in Charlotte and Philadelphia.
+Prior to joining Holland & Knight, Mr. Gilson was an attorney at law firms in New York and Charlotte.

 12:15 PM